How to Track Website SEO Performance in WordPress [Full Guide]

 - Demonstrates Value: Reporting on SEO metrics shows stakeholders the tangible benefits of your SEO work.

-1. Organic Traffic
+Country/Device-wise Organic Traffic

 The organic traffic can come from various sources like search engines, social media, direct visits, and referrals.
 The majority, around 90%, typically comes from Google.

-Additionally, a consistent increase in organic traffic is a strong sign that your SEO strategy is effective.
+A consistent increase in organic traffic is a strong sign that your SEO strategy is effective.
 It also shows that your site is ranking well for keywords your target audience is searching for.

 3. Backlinks and Domain Authority